-The Labor Code says that once a PAGA suit has been filed, it cannot be dismissed just because there's a settlement between the resident manager and their employer.
-The Superior court must review and approve any penalties on behalf of all other aggrieved employees.
+The Labor Code says that once a PAGA suit has been filed, it cannot be dismissed just because there's a settlement between the resident manager and his or her employer.
+The Superior Court must review and approve any penalties on behalf of all other aggrieved employees.

-Although the trial court, in their discretion, can reduce the civil penalty if the "assessment of the full penalty would result in an award that is unjust, oppressive or confiscation", according to Labor Code § 2699(e)(2)), but don't count on that to save your bacon.
-If the trial court reduces the penalty, it will be incredibly rare.
+The trial court, in its discretion, may reduce the civil penalty if the "assessment of the full penalty would result in an award that is unjust, oppressive or confiscation", according to Labor Code § 2699(e)(2)).
+However, the Court's clemency is likely to be a rare occurrence.

 As the founding attorney of Bornstein Law, Broker of Record for Bay Property Group and expert witness, Daniel Bornstein is a foremost and well-respected expert in landlord-tenant disputes and other property management issues with over 23 years of experience in handling real estate and civil litigation related disputes in and throughout the Bay Area.
 More than a litigator, Daniel manages rental properties, assists in completing real estate transactions and is well known for his educational seminars.
 He is always eager to answer questions and engage with Bay Area landlords, property owners and real estate professionals.
 Email him today.